developer0hye/Multi-Oriented-YOLOv3/README.md

 # Multi-Oriented-YOLOv3
-Object detection algorithm that can estimate affine transformation of objects.
+Object detection algorithm that can detect position of objects and estimate affine transformation of objects.